antonidag/myblog/content/en/posts/my-test-post.md

+---
-Title: Revolutionizing Workflow Development with Azure Logic Apps
+title: Revolutionizing Workflow Development with Azure Logic Apps
+date: 2023-11-16T12:45:23+01:00
+draft: true
-Description: Explore a groundbreaking perspective on workflow development using Azure Logic Apps.
+description: Explore a groundbreaking perspective on workflow development using Azure Logic Apps.
 This blog post introduces a methodology that seamlessly combines ETL and microservices principles, dividing workflows into distinct areas of responsibility.
 Learn how this approach enhances modularity, reusability, and maintainability, using a real-world scenario of integrating System X and System Y. Discover the power of orchestration, specialized workflows for data retrieval and transformation, and the benefits of a trigger workflow.
 Unleash the potential of Azure Logic Apps for agile, scalable, and easily maintainable integration solutions.
-Date: 2023-11-13 12:00
-Tags: Azure,LogicApps,Workflow,ETL,Microservices,Modularity,Reusability,Maintainability
+---

 # A Paradigm Shift in Workflow Development: Unleashing the Power of Azure Logic Apps